 2017 MEYNEY 93p (barrel sample)

 Tasted in April 2018.
-This property always offers great value for money and its 2017 doesn't disappoint.
-Splendid freshness and acidity, silky fruit and tannin, velvety texture, fine structure with gentle kick of typical for St.Estephe coarseness.
+This property always offers great value for money and it's 2017 doesn't disappoint.
+Splendid freshness and acidity, silky fruit and tannin, velvety texture, fine structure with a gentle kick of typical for St.Estephe coarseness.
 Really, really well made!
 58% Cabernet Sauvignon, 31% Merlot and 11% Petit Verdot.
-The latter grape variety seems to add strong backbone to this wine.
+The latter grape variety seems to add a strong backbone to this wine.
+No frost here!

 2016 MEYNEY 94p

 Tasted in April 2018.
 Powerful with strong structure, strong backbone (Petit Verdot!) as well and splendid length.
-Awesome mixture of power and distinguished touch!
+An awesome mixture of power and distinguished touch!

 2015 MEYNEY 93-94p

 Tasted in April 2018.
 Similar splendid quality, maybe a bit less concentrated than 2016.
 Still, it's a very impressive effort for the vintage!